bloominstituteoftechnology/orientation-git/README.md

     Example: `git clone https://github.com/yourusername/orientation-git.git`
 6. Type `ls` to view the newly cloned repository on your local computer.

+---

 ## Making Changes to the Repository
 **< This step will typically involve you working on your project with integrated development environments >**
 1. Move into the repository you cloned in your CLI by typing: `cd bd-orientation`.
 Your directory name may be slightly different.
-2. Type `nano README.md`.
+2. Type `ls`.
+You should see a file called README.md.
+3. Your next goal is to open that file and edit it.
+Instructions below will use a basic text editor, but you may open the file any way you wish to modify the text inside.
+    MacOS: type `open -e README.md`
+    Windows: type `notepad README.md`
-3. Place an `x` in each step you completed of the Checklist.
+4. Place an `x` in each step you completed of the Checklist.
 This is simulating you modifying files while working on a project.
     You should not place an `x` in the Committing Changes Locally or Moving Changes to GitHub yet.
-4. Exit nano by pressing the `<CTRL> and <X>` keys together on your keyboard.
-5. Type `Y` to save the changes you have made.
-6. Hit `enter` to save the changes to the same file (README.md).
+4. Save your changes by pressing `Command S` on MacOS or `CTRL S` on Windows.
+5. Close your editor and return to your command line interface.
+You should still be in the same directory as before.

+---

 ## Commiting Changes Locally
 **< This step will typically be done one or more times on a project.
 Larger projects may require you to complete this step many times. >**